kishankr7979/LoginRegisterHandler/readme.md

   1. Navigate towards the App folder
   2. Open terminal
-  # 3. type npm start // it will start the development server, i'd used nodemon for auto updation while making changes
+  3. type : npm start (it will start with nodemon module for auto updation of changes while on server)

 # Here's Some sceenshot below